Endorsement Procedures

 • Section 8.
 For each contest in which a majority of the Endorsements Committee has reached a recommendation, the process shall begin with the automatic placement of the committee’s majority recommendation into the nomination for that position, followed by the automatic placement into nomination of any candidates who earned the support of a minority of the committee via a minority report.
 The Chair shall then open the floor to additional nominations for that office from the membership.
 The Chair shall close nominations either when all eligible candidates have been nominated, or after thrice asking if there be any further nominations for eligible candidates and not hearing any.

 • Section 9.
 For any contests in which the Endorsements Committee does not have a recommendation, but in which there is at least one candidate who is eligible for endorsement and is not waiting on the Committee to finish deliberations, the process shall begin with a member bringing forth a motion to consider making an endorsement for that office.
-Motions must be made in the following form: “I move that the 45th consider making an endorsement for [state name of position] in the upcoming [state month] election.”
-If there be a second, the Chair shall open nominations, and follow the applicable procedures described in Section 8 of this rule.

 • Section 10.
 Once nominations are closed, the membership shall proceed to consider the nominated candidates for that office.
 Consideration may consist of candidate speeches, committee presentations, question and answer sessions (Q&A), and debate among members, at the discretion of the Chair and in the interest of respecting members’ time.